CrissCCL/Airwave_Lab/README.md

 <img src="docs/figures/spectrogram_example.png" alt="Spectrogram example" width="600">
 </p>

----

-## 🛡️ Discussion & Mitigation
-- Summary of how the observed emissions impact typical services in the affected bands (Bluetooth, Wi-Fi, etc.), based on passive measurements and literature.
-- Recommended mitigations for network operators and device designers:
-  - Robust channel-hopping and error correction techniques.
-  - Spectrum monitoring and anomaly detection (passive sniffers + centralized logging).
-  - Physical protections (shielding) and procedural controls (redundant comms, emergency overrides).
-- Note: recommendations are defensive and do not include offensive or disruptive techniques.

----
 ## ⚖️ Legal & Ethical Guidelines
 - Do not capture or analyze traffic from third-party devices without explicit permission.
 - Passive monitoring may still be subject to local laws — check your national telecom regulations.